 The Winbot X is completely cordless (rather than only having an emergency battery feature), unlike most of its competitors.
 It has a robust cleaning routine, with four different stages, inducing a “premium” squeegee stage, to ensure a thorough clean.
 Of course, standard offerings are included, like edge detection and safety ropes.
 The Ecovacs Winbot X doesn’t have a mobile app to serve as a control center, but it does come with a remote that allows you to adjust settings.

-We want to note; the Ecovacs Winbot X has a previous history of bugs and connectivity issues, which is why we didn’t rank it higher in our list.
+Since we found that the Ecovacs Winbot X has a background of connectivity issues and other bugs, we didn’t put it higher on our list.

 Smart window cleaners may sound like a pretty outlandish product or something straight from The Jetsons, but they’re available now, and they genuinely work.
-Between app assistance, remote controls, and fall protection, you can see professional cleaning results on your window without risking anyone’s safety.
+Instead of getting out there and getting dirty, not to mention putting yourself at risk, you can use remote controls and app assistance to get windows that look professionally cleaned.
 They’re pretty fun to use and extremely effective.